greatxue/coding_language/cpp_tut/10_cpp_recursion.md

 The problem could be solved by dividing it into these three steps:

-+ Move the entire stack consisting of the top $(n-1)$ disks from spire A to spire C with the help of B.
++ Move the entire stack consisting of the top $(n-1)$ disks from spire A to spire C, with the help of B.
 + Move the bottom disk from spire A to spire B.
 + Move the stack of $(n-1)$ disks from spire C to spire B with the help of A.